ChosenArchitect/Bounds-1.12-Modpack/README.md

 ### Note:
-For those on weaker or older computer disable Blur and Better Foliage
+For those on weaker or older computer disable Blur and Better Foliage Updates will now be once a week unless something major comes up.

 ## Info
 This modpack was made by [ChosenArchitect](https://www.youtube.com/ChosenArchitect)